webdevhugo/chat2geo/README.md

 Visit http://localhost:3000 to view the application.

-## How to Setup Database & Authentication 🛢️
+## How to Set up Database & Authentication 🛢️

 As mentioned above, the database (PostgreSQL) and authentication are both hosted on Supabase.
 To set up them, you can either use the local dev (https://supabase.com/docs/guides/local-development/cli/getting-started) or online (https://supabase.com/docs/guides/database/overview).
 To set up the database and Supabase auth online, you need to create a supabase project & create the required databases and auth.